mshafat/allthrusmartphone.xyz/content/blog/learn/make_affiliate_marketing_work.md

 4. He shared his *initial* expectation and *real* experience in *natural* language
 5. The 2 people who readily bought the product must be a *follower* of the copywriter, so they have the trust on him...
 6. The 3rd person who asked for further opinion, might not be following him, but he got *persuaded* by either the comment of the copywriter (he mentioned that he has 10+ years experience) or the other two people who purchased it based on the copywriter's recommendation.
-7. The copywriter shared his surpsise on the *quality* of the product.
+7. The copywriter shared his surprise on the *quality* of the product.

 ## My Takeaways